Skip to main content

 I'm still here!

-Langston Hughes’ poem “Still Here” is a powerful and emotional expression of the struggle and resilience of African Americans in the face of oppression and discrimination.
-The poem is a reflection of the experiences of black people during the early 20th century, when segregation and racism were rampant in the United States.
+The poem is a reflection of the experiences of black people during the early 20th century when segregation and racism were rampant in the United States.
 It conveys a sense of weariness and exhaustion.
-Despite the difficulties faced, the narrator remains defiant and determined to continue living.
-The repetition of the hardships of life emphasizes the theme of resilience and determination, and shows that the narrator has not been defeated by the struggles.
-The use of weather imagery also adds to the sense of difficulty that the narrator has faced.
-The narrator speaks of his experiences as a witness to both peaceful protests and brutal arrests, highlighting the struggle for justice and equality faced by black people.
-The use of religious imagery, with the narrator being both the preacher and the follower, emphasizes the spiritual aspect of the fight for freedom and equality.
-The poem is a testament to the strength and resilience of the human spirit in the face of adversity.
+Despite the difficulties, the narrator remains defiant and determined to continue living.
+The speaker says he has endured a lot of adversity —"scared and battered"—and his hopes have been scattered by the wind.
+Like "snow" that freezes and "sun" that burns, his life has been filled with difficulties and challenges.
+The repetition of the hardships of life emphasizes the theme of resilience and determination and shows that the narrator has not been defeated by the struggles.
+The use of weather imagery reflects the sense of difficulty that the narrator has faced.
+The poet speaks of his experiences as a witness to both peaceful protests and brutal arrests, highlighting the struggle for justice and equality faced by black people.

 Comments